 You have to be passionate, action-oriented, and have thick skin.

 What were your best and worst subjects in school?

 My best subject was math.
-Worst was phys-ed.
+The worst was phys ed.
 I couldn’t do one pull-up or climb even the knotted rope!

-Do you think you’re a born leader or you learned to be a leader?
+Do you think you’re a born leader or have you learned to be a leader?

 I think anyone can learn a skill and leadership is no exception.
 However, personality can’t be taught and it takes a balance of strength and compassion to be a leader in addition to the learned skills.
 I always knew I wanted to be in a leadership position.
 With those three traits I mentioned earlier and a lot of hard work, I was able to become a successful leader first in the private sector where I led teams of over 1000 at a time and now, ultimately, in the non-profit sector.